Real-Time GraphRAG with LangChain, Neo4j, and GPT

 - Ethical Considerations: Addressing privacy concerns and ensuring responsible use of extracted knowledge.

-Future versions of RAGraphX may incorporate cool graph algorithms, improved natural language understanding, and enhanced visualization capabilities to address these challenges.
+Future versions of RAGraphX should incorporate graph algorithms, stronger natural language understanding, controlled Cypher generation, evaluation pipelines, and improved visualization for explainability.

 import time